 Doug is an instructor at CU Boulder in history and international affairs, and serves as Faculty-in-Residence for the Baker Residential Academic Program.
 He is especially interested in the refugee initiatives of our chapter.

 Susanne is an adjunct faculty member in anthropology at the University of Wyoming, and a resident fellow in the Center for Media, Religion and Culture (CMRC), at the University of Colorado Boulder.

-Cori is a recent CU Boulder graduate with a degree in International Affairs.
+Cori is a CU Boulder graduate with a degree in International Affairs.
 She works on membership and outreach, serves as secretary to the Executive committee, and is a member of the Fundraising Committee.
-Cori's primary focuses include website maintenance and improvement, and membership related work.
+Cori's primary focuses include website maintenance and improvement, social media management and content, and membership related work.

 A native of Ethiopia, Tinbet has lived in Côte d’Ivoire, where she ran her own business in African antiques, and in Liberia, Yemen, Kenya, and Switzerland.
 She has worked in Boulder public schools.
 She travels extensively with her husband, Carl, who works in polio eradication.